 Do I need to be at home during construction?

 Being at home while we work on a project is completely up to you, but it isn’t necessary.
 We try our absolute best to not cause disruption to your daily routine.
 Most of our clients are at work, and in some cases, out of town during construction.
 Safety and security for our crew and the owner’s property is our top priority.
 We will work with you to determine the best course of action.

 Will there be breaks in the project schedule?

 We do our best to minimize the down time on your job.
 Our goal is to deliver your renovated space back to you as soon as possible.
 However, there can be breaks in the work depending on the phase of the project.
 In some cases, trades finish faster than the estimated timeframe for that phase.
 For example, if we finish demo and plumbing/electrical on Thursday we may not begin drywall until Monday.
 Another example is there can be a break in work after cabinets are installed while we are waiting for countertops to be fabricated and installed.
 Another predetermined break in your schedule is between substantial completion and final requests.
 At this point, we know you are ready to start using the space so please bear with us as we complete the final touches.

 Are you hiring?

 If you are interested in working with Zoe’s ProEdge Painting we may have full/part-time or seasonal work available.
 On the job training is provided, but applicants must demonstrate a strong interest in home improvement and an enthusiastic work ethic.
-Call us to inquire about possible openings.
+Call or email us at email@example.com to inquire about possible openings.